Timex Group USA: Timex Corporation (1969–2008)

 Timex introduced the Indiglo night light during the Christmas shopping season in 1992.
 Indiglo made headlines as a result of the February 26, 1993 World Trade Center bombing, in which an office worker wearing a Timex with an Indiglo night light used its light to guide a group of evacuees down 40 dark flights of stairs.
 This caused sales to immediately take off and led to an increase in Timex's American market share.

 Timex Corporation acquired Callanen International in 1991, the producer of Guess Watches, as part of its "multi-brand strategy".
-Timex and Disney reunited in 1993 to produce a new line of character watches called Disney Classics Collection.
+Timex and Disney reunited in 1993 to produce a new line of character watches called the Disney Classics Collection.
+Also in 1993, the Timex Factory at Dundee in the UK, was the site of a major industrial strike.
 In 1994, Timex acquired the Nautica Watches license and introduced Timex Data Link.
 The Data Link PDA-type watch could receive contact and scheduling information from a sequence in a computer monitor's light using software developed with Microsoft.
 They introduced the Timex Expedition brand in 1997, designed for rugged outdoor sports.
 Timex and Motorola introduced Beepwear in 1998, a watch with an integrated pager.

 The new millennium led to further growth of Timex Corporation and its parent Timex Group B.V., by way of brand acquisition, brand introduction, and licensing partnerships.
 In 2000, Timex Corporation purchased the French fashion watch brand Opex.
 Under its Callanen subsidiary, Timex acquired the watch license for urban fashion designer Marc Eckō in 2002.
 The company entered the luxury market in 2005 when Timex's parent company acquired Swiss-based Vertime SA.
 Vertime is responsible for the design, manufacturing, and distribution of Swiss-made watches and jewelry for the Versace and Versus brands.
 Timex USA's international holding company the Timex Group launched the TX Watch Company in late 2006.
 In 2007, Timex Group B.V. established Sequel AG as a separate company devoted to the design, manufacture, and distribution of the Guess and the Swiss-made Gc watch brands.
 Timex Group B.V. purchased the Italian design studio Giorgio Galli Design Lab in 2007.